Chain is Gold-filled

-Authentic ancient coin set in 14k gold bezel on a gold 16 inch chain with 2 inch extender.
+Authentic ancient coin set in 14k gold bezel on a gold-filled 16 inch chain with 2 inch extension.

 Info on the Coin: Denomination: Reduced Drachma Date: 450-400 B.C.

 Description: Apollonia Pontika, Thrace.
 Obverse: Facing head of Medusa or Gorgoneion, hair rolled.
 Reverse: Anchor with crayfish to left, A to right.

 HISTORY.
 These coins were minted in Apollonia Pontica, an ancient Greek city on the shores of the Black Sea.
 Numismatists most often refer to the snaky figure that appears on these coins using the words Gorgon (or the Gorgon), Gorgoneion, or Gorgo, but they sometimes use the name Medusa (the Greek spelling is Medousa), who was one of the three mythological Gorgon sisters, the others being Stheno and Euryale.
 The word Gorgoneion is used to mean the disembodied head or mask of the Gorgon, which was placed on shields, breast plates, walls, and so on, as Athena in the mythology placed Medusa's disembodied head on her aegis.